MolotovCherry/async-instrumenter/README.md

 instrument!(sleep()).await;

 // we can also manually create an instrumenting future if
-//we require custom behavior or access to the elapsed data let res = InstrumentFuture::new(sleep()).await;
+// we require custom behavior or access to the elapsed data let res = InstrumentFuture::new(sleep()).await;
 println!("took {:?} with result {:?}", res.elapsed, res.result);
 ```